MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Docker/Docs/Guides/GetStarted/Overview/README.md

 ## [Get Started: Docker overview](https://docs.docker.com/engine/docker-overview/)

-Docker is an open platform for running applications.
+Docker (is an open platform, it) runs applications.
 Docker separates applications from infrastructure.

 Containers are loosely isolated environment.
-They are light because they use the host kernel not a hypervisor.
+Containers are light because they use the host kernel not a hypervisor.

 Docker Engine has:
 * a server, a daemon process